 I wish to add a footnote . . . with full realization that I probably will be labeled “old fashioned.”
 Recently I had two breeches. . . assisted at each delivery by a first- or second-year resident . . .
 I discovered that these fellows knew practically nothing about breech delivery.
 They assumed that every breech was going to be delivered by cesarean section, and when it came to the delivery, they knew nothing about getting the arms out, about delivering the after-coming head, the use of Piper forceps, or any such things.

+As Anderson emphasized, lack of training had directly resulted in residents’ faulty techniques and poor outcome breech deliveries.
+Notably, mentioning the concern about this incompetence rendered the complainant obsolete.
 Moreover, most of the research on breech presentation was conducted in educational settings.
 As a result, residents’ poor experiences with breech birth rapidly translated into new reported pathologies resulting from “lack of awareness of potential difficulties, poor assistance, inadequate anesthesia, and faulty delivery technique.”
-In 1973, Leon J. Shulman suggested that most cases purportedly demonstrating the superiority of cesarean births over breech births were actually delivered by insufficiently-trained residents and interns.
+In 1973, Leon J. Shulman from Santa Monica, California suggested that most cases purportedly demonstrating the superiority of cesarean births over breech births were actually delivered by insufficiently-trained residents and interns.
 In a vicious cycle, harm caused by unskilled doctors led to more restrictions on the vaginal procedure, fewer deliveries, and further inexperience.
 By the end of the 1970s, inadequate training made vaginal breech birth even less safe, providing yet another reason to hesitate before delivering vaginally.
 Notably, these trends coincided with diminishing emphasis on other medical practices, such as the use of forceps, local anesthesia, and clinical pelvimetry.
 Thus, the decline in breech birth (and other low-tech obstetrical methods) training emerged as the third significant factor contributing to the overall rise in cesarean sections, following the medicolegal environment and obstetrical policy of repeat cesarean sections.

 The Medicolegal Climate

 The postwar era in the United States also witnessed a continual increase in malpractice claims.
 This led to legislative changes, public concern, and heightened anxiety among physicians.
 In the late 1970s, most obstetricians were not actually personally sued in malpractice cases, but the risk of litigation led them to perform more cesarean sections and use diagnostic technology more frequently as a form of ‘defensive medicine.’
 This high risk associated with breech presentations led to increased medicolegal apprehensions surrounding breech deliveries.
-In 1973, Ralph Walker noted that there was an extremely high rate of successful malpractice lawsuits in cases of vaginal breech deliveries, regardless of whether or not the doctor was negligent.
-As Basil W. Maloney later observed, “anything less than a perfect result” when delivering a breech baby exposed the doctor to litigation.
+In 1973, Ralph Walker from North Hollywood, California noted that there was an extremely high rate of successful malpractice lawsuits in cases of vaginal breech deliveries, regardless of whether or not the doctor was negligent.
+As Basil W. Maloney, a senior obstetrician from La Mesa California observed during the Forty-sixth Annual Meeting of the Pacific Coast Obstetrical and Gynecological Society in 1979, “anything less than a perfect result” when delivering a breech baby exposed the doctor to litigation.
 Throughout the 1970s, doctors faced mounting pressure from legal departments to adhere to surgical management protocols, scoring systems, and diagnostic technologies, resulting in a rise in surgical referrals.
-As McCall testified, obstetricians were confronted by the “plaintiff's bar” when handling breech cases.
+In a conference held two years earlier, J. OppieMcCall from Portland Oregon testified, obstetricians were confronted by the “plaintiff's bar” when handling breech cases.
 For example, physicians were instructed to have patients carrying a breech baby sign a PAR (Procedure, Alternative, and Risk) informed consent, explaining the risks of vaginal delivery, and offering them the option of a cesarean section.